ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ## Linear operators

-The first group of operators is used to merge and transform linear streams of values.
+This group of operators is used to merge and transform linear streams of values.

 ### Merge